bipubipu/LeetCode/30DaysChallenge/Single Number.md

 ```

 Time complexity: O(n).
-Space complexity: =O(n). set needs space for the elements in nums
+Space complexity: O(n). set needs space for the elements in nums

 ### Hash Table
 We use hash table to avoid the O(n)O(n) time required for searching the elements.